-- (c) Additional works or services are required which, through unforeseen circumstances, were not included in the original contract and which either are strictly necessary for the completion of the contract or, for technical or economic reasons, cannot be carried out separately and where the original contract was not let in accordance with UK Procurement rules the revised value of the contract does not exceed UK Procurement limits.
-Where the original contract was let in compliance with UK Procurement rules, such additional works or services must not exceed 50 per cent of the value of the original contract. - (d) New works or services are required which are a repetition of works or services carried out under the original contract provided they are required within 3 years of the conclusion of the original contract and the contract notice stated that a new contract might be awarded by negotiation. - (e) Goods are required as a partial replacement for or an addition to existing goods or installations and obtaining them from another contractor would result in incompatibility or disproportionate technical difficulties in operation or maintenance provided that continued use represents best value for the Board - (f) Such fixed term UK exemptions as may be implemented into UK law from time to time in relation to contracting with public service mutual organisations. - 3.4 Dispensations from CPRs other than those already listed in 3.3 above may only be approved by the Board. - 3.5 The dispensations in 3.3 above cannot be used to avoid those matters set out in 3.5 (a) to (d) inclusive.
-An exemption cannot be granted:

-- (a) which would result in a breach of International or domestic law - (b) from CPR4,(PO's duties) - (c) from CPR5 (Declaration of Interests); - (d) from CPR17 (Contract Award) requiring the Board to accept tenders - 3.6 A contract may not be artificially divided into two or more separate contracts, nor a valuation method selected, with the intention of avoiding the application of these CPRs.
+- 3.3.5 Additional works or services are required which, through unforeseen circumstances, were not included in the original contract and/or are a materialisation of a known risk, which either are strictly necessary for the completion of the contract or, for technical or economic reasons, cannot be carried out separately and where the original contract was not let in accordance with UK Procurement Legislation the revised value of the contract does not exceed UK Procurement thresholds.
+Where the original contract was let in compliance with the Procurement Act 2023, such additional works or services must not exceed 50 per cent of the estimated value of the contract. - 3.3.6 New works, goods or services are required which are a repetition of works or services carried out under the original contract provided they are required within 5 years of the conclusion of the original contract and the contract notice stated that a new contract might be directly awarded by negotiation. - 3.3.7 Goods are purchased on a commodity market, where price and availability are generally driven by demand in the market which means requiring suppliers to tender in the usual manner is disproportionate and may not achieve best value. - 3.3.8 Such fixed term UK exemptions as may be implemented into the Procurement Act 2023 from time to time in relation to contracting with public service mutual organisations. - 3.4 Dispensations from CPRs other than those already listed in 3.3 above may only be approved by the Board. - 3.5 If as a result of a dispensation a contract is changed from a below the threshold contract, then that modification and any subsequent modifications of that contract will comply with the requirements of the Procurement Act 2023 including around the publication of a Contract Change Notice. - 3.6 The dispensations in 3.3 above cannot be used to avoid those matters set out in 3.6 (a) to (d) inclusive.
+An exemption cannot be granted: - (a) which would result in a breach of the Procurement Act 2023 - (b) from CPR4 (PO's duties) - (c) from CPR5 (Declaration of Interests) - (d) from CPR17 (Contract Award) requiring the Board to accept tenders - 3.7 A contract may not be artificially divided into two or more separate contracts, nor a valuation method selected, with the intention of avoiding the application of these CPRs.
 Contracts shall be packaged to best ensure service delivery, competition and value for money.